 Vital Disciplinary Data for Boards

-The NABP Clearinghouse is a national database of disciplinary information from NABP’s member states and jurisdictions.
+The NABP Clearinghouse is a national database of disciplinary and administrative information from NABP’s member states and jurisdictions.
 It houses information reported by the member boards of pharmacy on actions taken against wholesale distributors, pharmacies, pharmacy owners, pharmacists, pharmacy technicians, and interns.
 That information is used to:

 - Determine the acceptability and qualifications of pharmacists who request the transfer of examination scores and licenses into other states or jurisdictions